-Vandalism is defined as any malicious attempt to harm, disrupt or destroy data of another user of the school's network or any other agencies or networks that are connected to the Internet.
+Vandalism is defined as any malicious attempt to harm, disrupt or destroy data of another user of the school's network or any other agencies or networks connected to the Internet.
 This includes, but is not limited to, the uploading or creating of computer viruses.
-Any of these actions may be viewed as violations of school policy, administrative regulations and, possibly, as criminal activity under applicable state and federal laws.
-Users must respect the privacy of other users, and will not intentionally seek information on, obtain copies of, or modify any file, data, or password belonging to another user, or represent themselves as another user unless explicitly authorized.
-Deliberate attempts to degrade or disrupt system performance and/or degrade, disrupt or bypass system security are violations of school policy and administrative regulations, and may constitute criminal activity under applicable laws.
+These actions may be viewed as violations of school policy, administrative regulations, and, possibly, criminal activity under applicable state and federal laws.
+Users must respect other users' privacy and not intentionally seek information on, obtain copies of, or modify any file, data, or password belonging to another user or represent themselves as another user unless explicitly authorized.

+Deliberate attempts to degrade or disrupt system performance or bypass system security are violations of school policy and administrative regulations and may constitute criminal activity under applicable laws.

 Any prohibited behavior under this policy will result in the cancellation of technology privileges.
-The school will, in accordance with school policy, cooperate with local, state, or federal officials in any investigation concerning or relating to misuse of the school's network.
+Under school policy, the school will cooperate with local, state, or federal officials in any investigation concerning or relating to misuse of the school's network